Got lots of leftover cotton yarn? Use it for dishcloth and washcloth knitting patterns

 DW Darrell Waltrip Cloth: The “DW” stands for “Double Woven” (and the “Darrell Waltrip” pays tribute to the designer’s favorite auto racer).
 This cloth pattern stands out because of the way it shows off the beauty of variegated yarn.
 If you want a pattern that really works well with variegated yarn, you’ll want to try this one.

-Tawashis: Technically the Tawashi isn’t a cloth at all, but a scrubby.
+Two-Tone Tawashis: Technically Tawashis aren’t cloths at all, but rather scrubbies.
 However, I couldn’t help but include it here because it’s just so cute.
 These would make truly fantastic wedding gifts!

 Leaf Lace Washcloth: The name says it all.
 This washcloth features a leafy lace pattern.
 It’s beautiful and practical!